wmadurodev/api-protocol-study/README.md

 6. View real-time metrics and statistics
 7. Use "Run All Tests" to compare all APIs across all operations
 8. Export results for further analysis

+## Additional Testing Tools

+### Python gRPC Client

+A standalone Python client for testing the gRPC server with all 6 RPC methods.
+This provides a programmatic way to interact with the gRPC service outside of the web dashboard, useful for automation, scripting, and command-line testing.

+See [python-grpc-client/README.md](python-grpc-client/README.md) for detailed usage instructions, including:
+- Setup and dependency installation
+- Generating gRPC Python code from proto files
+- Using the client programmatically or running automated tests
+- All 6 RPC method examples (CreateUser, BulkCreateUsers, ListUsers, GetUser, SearchUsers, GetUserOrders)

+### Performance Testing Scripts

+High-performance parallel testing scripts for comparing REST and gRPC server performance.
+These scripts execute concurrent requests and provide detailed metrics, percentiles, and comparative analysis between protocols.

+See [scripts/README.md](scripts/README.md) for comprehensive documentation, including:
+- Running parallel performance tests with configurable request counts
+- Exporting results in JSON or CSV formats
+- Metrics collected (latency, throughput, payload size, percentiles)
+- Integration with CI/CD pipelines
+- Advanced configuration options

 ## Performance Testing Protocol